eboursier/eboursier.github.io/_teaching/sequential.md

 <code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam. </code>

+[Homework is available here](https://eboursier.github.io/files/sequential_course/homework.pdf).
+Submission deadline is November 12 at 7pm.
+Send your final homework as pdf by email.

 ## Lecture Notes

 - [Lecture 1](https://eboursier.github.io/files/sequential_course/lecture_1.pdf) (learning with experts)